vpaeder/pymcp2221/README.md

 See *examples* folder.

 # API
-I'll format docs in a neat way at some point.
+I may format docs in a neat way at some point.
 In the meantime you can rely on python docstrings, which are rather complete already.

 Two ways to do that:
 1) from the command line, use pydoc: